-Hear from community leaders and child nutrition advocates why children need School Meals for All and how schools, families, communities — and you — can work in collaboration to make sure all children are fed, healthy and ready to learn.
+Community leaders and child nutrition advocates are speaking out that children need School Meals for All.
+Here's how schools, families, communities — and you — can work in collaboration to make sure all children are fed, healthy and ready to learn.

 Owner and Founder of Mei Mei Dumplings and Project Bread Board Member, Irene Li, joins us in this episode of our Feed Kids: Voices of the Community series.
 Li explains how she got involved with Project Bread's work as a Massachusetts native and food lover and expressed how, for her, food has always been a demonstration of care and love – emphasizing how critical it is for every student to receive that.